Written by Jordan McElwain — Updated: Thursday, March 23, 2023

 From banks to utility companies, notify the institutions you work with that you’re moving.
 Change your address for any delivery services, set up mail forwarding, and cancel or transfer your utility accounts.
 It’s best to do all of this, or at least understand the processes, as soon as you can so you don’t forget.

+Throughout the busy, hustle and bustle of a move it can be easy to forget to prioritize community.
+We included this in the last part of our senior moving checklist to help you maintain existing connections and forge new ones.
 If you’re not moving far or are moving in order to be closer to friends and family, you may not need to make many new friends.
 If you’re moving a long distance, establishing connections within your new community and maintaining old friendships are critical for getting the social interaction we crave and need.

 Getting involved in your new community will help you make friends and establish a support network.
 If you’ve relocated to a retirement community, take advantage of the events and classes available.
 If you’re living outside an organized community, consider volunteering, signing up for community classes, joining a club or group, or finding a senior or community center.